KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

 ## Search Resources

-Karpor provides a powerful search feature that allows you to quickly find resources.
+Karpor provides a powerful search feature that allows you to quickly find resources across the registered clusters.
 To use this feature:

 1. Go to the `Search` page within the Karpor UI.
 2. Enter the search criteria for the resources you are looking for.

-Here is an example of the `Search` interface:
+Here is an example of the `Search` page:

 ![](/karpor/assets/search/search-auto-complete.png)
 ![](/karpor/assets/search/search-result.png)

-To learn more about the search capabilities and how to use them effectively, check out the [Search Methodology Documentation](../5-references/3-search-methods.md).
+To learn more about the search capabilities and how to use them effectively, check out the [Search Methods Documentation](../5-references/3-search-methods.md).

-## Gaining Insight into Resources
+## Gain Insight into Resources

-By selecting a result from your search, you can delve into the `Insight` page, where you'll be able to investigate issues related to the resource, see its topology, and examine detailed information.
+By clicking on a result from your search, you can delve into the `Insight` page, where you'll be able to investigate risks related to the resource, see a topological view with its relevant resources, and examine its detailed information.

-Here are visuals demonstrating the Insight interface:
+Here are examples for what you can find on the Insight page:

 ![](/karpor/assets/insight/insight-home.png)
 ![](/karpor/assets/insight/insight-single-issue.png)